 Contact art history honors mentor at the beginning of the second semester of junior year.

 This opportunity is particularly valuable for those who wish to continue their study of art history in graduate school.

-Student planned activities have included symposiums and tours at Crystal Bridges Museum of American Art, educational trips to regional cities such as Kansas City and Oklahoma City, as well as guest lecturers from national and international scholars.
+Student planned activities have included symposia and tours at Crystal Bridges Museum of American Art, educational trips to regional cities such as Kansas City and Oklahoma City, as well as guest lectures from national and international scholars.

 _U of A art history graduate in the spring of 2012.
 Adams went on to complete the M.A. program in art history at the University of Utah with a master thesis on Antonio Henrique Amaral’s Battlefield Paintings (1973-1974) and the Brazilian Military Dictatorship.